-- 1. Every student enjoys all rights and freedoms recognized within the university by the Laws of the United Arab Emirates as long as this does not violate the code of student conduct. - 2.
+- 1. Every student enjoys all rights and freedoms recognized within the University by the Laws of the United Arab Emirates as long as this does not violate the Code of Student Conduct. - 2.
 Every student has the right to fair equal treatment by the University.
 A student has a right to be free from discrimination based on ethnicity, color, religion, gender, marital status, nationality, language, or personal handicap.
 However, a distinction, exclusion, or preference based on relevant academic or physical aptitudes required and made in good faith is considered to be non-discriminatory. - 3.
-Every student has the right to have an environment supportive of the university's mission and their own educational goals. - 4.
+All students have the right to have an environment supportive of the University's mission and their own educational goals. - 4.
 Students can function in their daily activities safely and easily. - 5.
 The university is committed to ensuring that adequate measures are taken to protect the security of students on the university campus. - 6.
 AU respects the student's right to privacy of personal information.
-This implies that information disclosed by the student and for the student is considered to be personal; this information will not be disclosed to third parties without the sudent's consent.
-A permanent record for each student enrolled in the university is maintained by the Office of of Admissions and Registration.
+This implies that information disclosed by the student and for the student is considered to be personal; this information will not be disclosed to third parties without your consent.
+A permanent record for each student enrolled in the University is maintained by the Office of Admissions and Registration.
 The written consent of the student is officially required to disclose his/her academic record.
 Exceptions are made for parents, sponsors, authorized AU officials and in compliance with a judicial order. - 7.
-AU shall make sure that students know their rights and responsibilities, as well as applicable university policies and procedures.
-The university obligation under this section is fulfilled when the university makes copies (hard or on the university website) of the Student Handbook available to every student upon being admitted to and entering the university. - 8.
-Students have access to help them in managing their own affairs, increasing self-awarness, career planning and personal decision making; - 9.
+AU shall make sure that students know their rights and responsibilities, as well as applicable University policies and procedures.
+The university's obligation under this section is fulfilled when the university makes copies (hard or on the university website) of the Student Handbook available to every student upon being admitted to and entering the university. - 8.
+Students have access to help them in managing their own affairs, increasing self-awareness, career planning and personal decision making; - 9.
 Students have access to established grievance procedures. - 10.
 Students have access to various activities beyond the classroom, which support intellectual and personal development. - 11.
 Students have access to excellent faculty, academic technology, classrooms, libraries, presentations and other resources necessary for the learning process. - 12.
-Students have the right to get prompt and appropriate responses from the University Academic and Administrative offices. - 13.
+Students have the right to get prompt and appropriate responses from the university's academic and administrative Offices. - 13.
 Every student has the right to quality education. - 14.
-Every student has the right to a fair and impartial assessment of his performance as a student.
+Every student has the right to a fair and impartial assessment of his/her performance as a student. - 15.
+AU shall furnish students with relevant course information to enable them to make informed course selection.

-- 15. AU shall furnish students with relevant course information to enable them to make informed course selection. - 16.
-A student who is accused of a disciplinary offence has the right to present appropriate defence.
+16. A student who is accused of a disciplinary offence has the right to present an appropriate defense.